The College produces several publications for our global alumnae community throughout the year, including:

 The second volume of New Hall Lives captures the experiences of alumnae from the College's second decade (1965-1974), who took up residence in the new building on Huntingdon Road.
 It was compiled and edited by alumna Tessa Kilvington-Shaw (NH 1970) and published in September 2014 as part of the College's 60th anniversary celebrations.
 Reminiscences, autobiographies, anecdotes and obituaries are set in context by research from the College's archives, and timelines of contemporary events in the University and the wider world.

-The book is priced at £18.00 (including postage and packaging) and can be purchased from our online shop or by contacting the Development Office, please phone 01223 762288 or email: firstname.lastname@example.org
+The book is priced at £18.00 (including postage and packaging) and can be purchased by contacting the Development Office, please phone 01223 762288 or email: firstname.lastname@example.org

 Changing Women's Lives: A Biography of Dame Rosemary Murray By Alison Wilson